-The safest time to introduce your baby to allergenic foods is during their first year of life, as food allergy reactions in infants tend to be mild.
+The safest time to introduce your baby to common allergenic foods (like peanut, egg and milk) is during their first year of life, as food allergy reactions in infants tend to be mild.

 Our Chief Allergist and Board Certified Allergist Katie Marks-Cogan M.D, explains how early allergen introduction is inherently safe: